As you probably know, there are thousands of CNC machines available in the market today and the prices of these vary between extremes.

-The quality, speed, and versatility of the machine (what it can cut) is what roughly determines what it's worth.
+The quality, speed, and versatility of the machine (what it can cut) are what roughly determines what it's worth.

-As a quick guide, this table can help you get a rough idea of how much is a CNC machine worth:
+As a quick guide, this table can help you get a rough idea of CNC Machine prices.

 |Entry Level Desktop CNC Routers (3018s and Chinese Ones)||$150-$500|

 |Hobby CNC Router/Machine||$1k-$3k|

 |Entry-Level 3 axis Mill (VMC)||$50k-$100k|